 The business owners in George’s Street Arcade are a diverse bunch, coming from the likes of Nepal, Poland, France and Venezuela.
 We meet some of them to learn about what brought them to one of Dublin’s best markets.
 How business is done at George’s Street Arcade The much-loved George’s Street Arcade is more than just a quick way to get to Drury Street.
 It is a living breathing illustration of integration from all over the world, under one uniquely Dublin roof.
 As Dublin.ie approached the green gates, it noticed an impeccably dressed lady with a blossom i

-Following a recent major agreement between the Government and the Hague based Permanent Court of Arbitration there is a significant opportunity for Dublin to become a centre for dispute resolution.
-Dublin has a huge amount to offer as an international arbitration venue, including a highly respected legal system.
-Following the UK’s departure from the EU, Ireland will also be the only fully common-law, English speaking country in the EU.
-Currently cities including Paris, Zurich and Stockholm have been seen as seats for arbitration, however newer places, including Dublin could now attract high profile cases.
-This has the potential to be a major boost to the econ
+Following a recent major agreement between the Government and the Hague-based Permanent Court of Arbitration, there is a significant opportunity for Dublin to become a centre for dispute resolution.
+International arbitration in Dublin Dublin has a huge amount to offer as an international arbitration venue, including a highly respected legal system.
+Following the UK’s departure from the EU, Ireland is also the only fully common law, English speaking country in the EU.
+Cities like Paris, Zurich and Stockholm are all seen as seats for arbitration.
+However, newer places like Dublin are now coming to the fore and starting to attract high profile cases.
+What

 Companies aiming to provide healthcare responses to the COVID-19 crisis can now collaborate via TechIreland’s new online platform.
 Powered by InterTradeIreland, the cross-border platform allows businesses to quickly see who they can work with to combat the many supply chain and manufacturing challenges generated by the pandemic.
 Presented as an interactive map and directory, it will initially focus on healthcare innovation supports – but will expand to include broader economic and societal responses to coronavirus.
 It will also contain links to public tenders.
 Already more than 1